Acrylic on canvas

+Like Earth Radiance, this work is part of Milan Mrkusick’s Emblem series.
 The title The Contained Waters beautifully expresses the artist’s intention—that of giving structure to the formless.
-Mrkusich has now contained the light blue (watery?) sections of this painting.
-In the lower section he has continued to use the fluid brushwork which characterised his earlier work from 1960 but now each colour area is bound within a tight compositional frame rather than being allowed to spread.
-The regularity of the brown, red and gold circles used in this work is something quite new for Mrkusich.
+Mrkusich has contained the light blue (watery?) sections of this painting.
+In the lower section, he has continued to use the fluid brushwork that characterised his earlier work from 1960, but now each colour area is bound within a tight compositional frame, rather than allowed to spread.
+The regularity of the brown, red, and gold circles in this work is something quite new for Mrkusich.

 In looking at the painting, one can see him moving away from the influence of the often violently worked canvasses of American abstract expressionism towards a more linear style, which—one can recognise in hindsight—is where his work had always been leading.
 His next period refined the new rationalised approach.
 Circles and squares dominate his Elements series; gestural, expressionistic brushwork is replaced by smoother, less heavily worked textures.